chankruze/mwbr/README.md

 # Minimal WBR (Webpack Babel React) Setup

-This setup is a very basic setup for a react app.
-Unlike CRA (create-react-app), this setup gives access to webpack config directly, so we do NOT have to fork of the `react-scripts` or tweak the `create-react-app` webpack config(s) without using `eject` or even we don't have to use `react-app-rewired`.
+This is a very basic setup for a react app.
+Unlike CRA (create-react-app), this setup gives access to webpack config directly, so we **DON'T** have to fork the `react-scripts` or tweak `create-react-app` webpack config(s) using `eject` and even we don't have to use `react-app-rewired` package.

 Default support for: